decaporg/decap-cms/website/site/content/docs/authentication-backends.md

 ## GitHub Backend

 For repositories stored on GitHub, the `github` backend allows CMS users to log in directly with their GitHub account.
-Note that the user's GitHub account must have push access to your content repository for this to work.
+Note that all users must have push access to your content repository for this to work.

 Because Github [requires a
 server](https://github.com/netlify/netlify-cms/issues/663#issuecomment-335023723) for